 Matthew H. Snell

 Matthew H. Snell is a partner in Nutter's Real Estate Department and Development, Land Use and Permitting practice group.
-He focuses his practice on land use, permitting and environmental compliance, with a concentration in state and local permitting matters, environmental enforcement and real estate transactions.
-He has significant experience practicing in front of local, state and federal boards and agencies in matters involving zoning and land use, regulatory permitting and enforcement matters, and the development of contaminated properties.
+He focuses his practice on the development and use of land, with a concentration in zoning and permitting matters, environmental enforcement and compliance, and real estate transactions.
+He has significant experience practicing in front of local, state, and federal boards and agencies in matters involving zoning and land use, regulatory permitting and enforcement matters, and the development of contaminated properties.

-He represents individuals and corporate clients on zoning and land use issues as well as environmental compliance and litigation matters including G.L. c.
-21E litigation, CERCLA, planning and enforcement defense.
+He represents individuals and corporate clients at all phases of the zoning and land use process as well as environmental compliance and litigation matters, including G.L. c.
+21E litigation, CERCLA, planning, and enforcement defense.
 He has experience counseling developer clients in all aspects of Brownfields redevelopment and tax credits.

 His recent and current matters include:

 - Working as part of the project team to modify prior zoning and land use approvals, including Article 80 (Boston zoning), MEPA, M.G.L. c.
 91, and wetlands, for a large mixed-use project in Boston’s Seaport District;

 - Working with a Nutter team to complete the permitting of the first phase of an office/laboratory/residential multi-phase project in Somerville, MA;